0xturboblitz/goatramp/README.md

 Are you... the GOAT? 🐐

 When someone pays with a credit card on a payment terminal, the electronic chip in the credit card signs transaction data.
-Most often, the bank replies with an other signature to confirm the transaction.
+Most often, the bank replies with another signature to confirm the transaction.

 Isn't there something fun to do here??